August 20, 2013 / Gold-filled Info

 4. Is gold-filled the same as gold plated?

 No, gold plating is a minuscule layer of solid gold applied to a brass base.
 The plating does not compose any measurable proportion of the product's total weight.
 It is estimated to be 0.05% or less of the metal product.
 Gold plating can wear off quickly and expose the brass base product.
 It does not stand up to heat, water or wear over time.
-By comparison, gold-filled contains 5% gold by weight.
+By comparison, gold-filled contains 5% gold alloy by weight.
 All the gold is on the surface which offers product protection from tarnish and wear.

 Additionally, gold-filled and gold-plated products are made differently.
 To make gold-filled pieces, the core metal is sandwiched between two layers of gold alloy which is then heated and passed through a roller several times – a process that both bonds the metals together and thins the sheet out.
 To make gold-plated pieces, an electric current is used to negatively charge the base metal and positively charge a solution containing gold ions.
-The positive gold ions are attracted to the negative charge of the core metal, slowing forming a layer of gold on top of the core.
+The positive gold ions are attracted to the negative charge of the core metal, slowly forming a thin layer of gold on top of the core.

 diagram comparing how gold filled and gold plated products are made

 Gold-filled items are sometimes gold-plated in finishing to protect solder seams and give items an evenly colored surface.
-You can learn more about plating in the jewelry industry by reading our blog Jewelry Plating: How and Why it's Used.
+You can learn more about plating by reading our blog Jewelry Plating: How and Why it's Used.
 Not sure how to tell if your favorite gold-filled Halstead products have a plated finish?
 It's easy!
 On the Halstead website scroll down to the 'Specs' section on the product detail page.
 Look for the 'Finish' disclosure.
 Items that are gold-filled and plated will have a 'Gold-Plated' finish.
 Items that are raw gold-filled material with no plating will say 'Bright' finish.

 5. Can gold-filled tarnish?